prose-im/prose-pod-api/CONTRIBUTING.md

 ### `sea-orm-cli`

-If you work on databse migrations, you will probably need `sea-orm-cli`:
+If you work on database migrations, you will probably need `sea-orm-cli`:

 ```bash
 cargo install sea-orm-cli